bteamapp/bhostvideo-video-meet-v1/README.md

 An article itstaranarora wrote which explains how I build this: https://bit.ly/3wh0gyR

-This app is built using NodeJS, Socket.io, and Peerjs(WebRTC)
+This app is build using NodeJS, Socket.io, and Peerjs(WebRTC)

 ## How to run the project?

 1. Clone this repository in your local system.
-2. Open the command prompt from your project directory and run the `npm install` command.
+2. Open the command prompt from your project directory and run the command `npm start`.
-3. Open the command prompt from your project directory and run the `npm start` command.
-4. Go to your browser and type `http://127.0.0.1:3030/` in the address bar.
+3. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
-5. Hurray!
+4. Hurray!
 That's it.

 ### ToDo